 People and organizations that champion Safe Routes to School exist and are active at every level of government.
-They are engaged, effective and equipped with resources to advance policy change and built environment improvements that support Safe Routes to School.
+They are engaged, effective and equipped with resources to advance policy change and built environment improvements that support Safe Routes to School and healthy community design.